10 Ways to Optimize Music Streaming

 #5 Power Supplies:

-The “wall wart” SMPS that come with most modems, routers, switches, NAS drives, optical isolators, reclockers, and mini computers, are the weakest links in your digital signal path.
-These SMPS create “hash noise” and radiant noise that pollute other components in your system.
-Even using the most basic LPS on all components in your digital audio chain can significantly improve the sound quality of streamed music.
+The “wall wart” and internal SMPS that come with most modems, routers, switches, NAS drives, reclockers, and mini computers, are the weakest links in your digital signal path.
+These SMPS create “hash noise” that get into the ground and radiant noise that pollute other components in your system.
+Even using the most basic linear power supply (LPS), like an SBooster, will significantly improve sound quality.

 #6 Reclocking:

-Despite what some high-end audio manufacturers may claim, you can’t hear the accuracy difference between the .005% accurate clocks used in most home and commercial networking components and the .000005% accurate clocks used in audiophile components.
-What you can hear or not hear is the different types and levels of noise different clocks generate.
+Despite what some manufacturers may claim, you can’t hear the difference between the .005% accurate clocks used in consumer grade components and the .000005% accurate clocks used in audiophile components.
+What you can hear is the different types and levels of noise different clocks generate.

-All clocks create hash noise and radiant noise that can pollute other components.
-You may not be able to hear the difference between .005% and .000005% clock accuracy, but you can certainly hear when hash noise is minimized to inaudible levels and you certainly can hear the reduced radiant noise from the oven shielding around oven-controlled crystal oscillators (OCXO) in audiophile grade networking components.
+All clocks create hash and radiant noise.
+You may not be able to hear the difference between .005% and .000005% accuracy, but you can hear when hash noise is reduced to inaudible levels and radiant noise is shielded by the oven in an oven-controlled crystal oscillator (OCXO).

 #7 Cables:

-Here’s a simple test: if you want to confirm whether or not a link in your digital signal chain has error correction that is simple.
-If two components have error correction between them they will sound identical no matter if you connect them with a $20 cable or a $2,000 cable.
+Here’s a simple test to determine whether or not two components in your system have error correction: If they have error correction they will sound identical connected with a $20 cable or a $2,000 cable.

 How is this possible?

-Most big name audiophile cable manufacturers have at least a 300% mark up on their cables.
-The reason for this is the retail stores want to be able to “build the sale” by convincing their customers that if they buy cables with their system they can offer them some amazing discounted price like 50% off the price of those cables.
-Of course even discounting the cables 50% the store still makes a huge profit.
+Most big-name audiophile cable manufacturers have at least a 300% mark up on their cables.
+The reason for this is the retail stores want to be able to “build the sale” by convincing their customers that if they buy cables with their system they can offer them some amazing discounted price like 50% off.
+Of course even discounting the cables by 50% the store still makes a huge profit.

 #8 Player Software:

-Many streaming services have their own free downloadable player software and most music streaming services can be played through web browsers.
-These free players may give you access to all the features and recordings a music streaming service offers, but they don’t deliver the highest sound quality.
+Most streaming services have their own free downloadable player software and most can be played through web browsers.
+These free players may give you access to all the features and recordings a streaming service offers, but they don’t necessarily deliver the highest sound quality.

-High performance player software companies, such as Roon, HQ Player, and JPlay have the ability to embed streaming services into their players to provide higher sound quality, additional features, and a more integrated experience with web radio and local music libraries.
-In addition to higher performance digital engines, these audiophile players can have advanced digital signal processing (DSP) such as file format conversion, upsampling, dithering, digital EQ, and digital room correction.
+High performance player software companies, such as Euphony Stylus, Roon, HQ Player, JRiver, and JPlay, have the ability to embed streaming services into their players to provide higher sound quality.
+Some even offer additional features and web radio in addition to playback from local music libraries.
+In addition to higher performance digital engines, these audiophile players often have advanced digital signal processing (DSP) such as file format conversion, upsampling, dithering, and digital EQ.

-One of the reasons Roon is one of the more popular player softwares is because of how well it integrates Tidal and Qobuz with web radio and playback from any storage drive on your LAN.
-By comparison HQ Player is no where near as user friendly or integrated as Roon.
-And HQ Player only integrates Qobuz (no Tidal).
-But HQ Player does have one of the highest performance digital engines and offers DSP such as advanced dithering and a advanced upsampling.
+One of the reasons Roon is one of the most popular players is because of how well it integrates Tidal and Qobuz with web radio and playback from any storage on your network.
+By comparison HQ Player is nowhere near as user friendly as Roon and HQ Player can only integrate Qobuz (no Tidal).
+But HQ Player has one of the highest performance digital engines and offers advanced DSP such as dithering and upsampling.

 #9 Software Settings:

 There are other settings which may appear to be counter intuitive in some situations.
-For example, streaming HD 24/192Khz files theoretically should sound better right?
+For example, streaming HD files theoretically should sound better, right?
 Not always.
 Many songs that are so-called HD on streaming services are poorly upsampled 16/44.1Khz recordings.
-And many HD versions of songs don’t sound as good as the 16/44.1Khz version.
-And if you have bandwidth issues with your ISP or in your LAN you may prefer the sound of a lower resolution 16/44.1Khz recording than an HD version of the same song.
+And many HD versions of songs don’t sound as good as the original 16/44.1Khz version.
+And if you have bandwidth issues with your ISP or in your LAN a lower resolution 16/44.1Khz recording may have better musical flow or emotional expression than an HD version of the same song.

-Remember: the 24/192Khz version of a song requires over 6X the bandwidth of the 16/44.1Khz version.
+The HD version of a song can require over 6X the bandwidth of the 16/44.1Khz version.
 That is no small difference.
-And remember how Delta-Sigma DACs use statistical error correction which could benefit from higher resolutions where as R-2R DACs do not have statistical error correction.
-All of these factors makes the benefits of HD streaming and upsampling quite system and recording dependent.
+And since Delta-Sigma DACs use statistical error correction they would benefit from insane amounts of upsampling whereas R-2R DACs would only benefit from modest upsampling.

 #10 Switches, Reclockers, and Filters: